‘First Lady’ drama spotlights Roosevelt, Ford, Obama spouses

 The ambitious Showtime drama series proved an irresistible challenge for Oscar-winning director Susanne Bier.
 While its subjects — Eleanor Roosevelt, Betty Ford and Michelle Obama — each have a “compelling and gripping” story, the sum is even greater, Bier said of her first biographical project.

-“It was interesting to me that it wasn’t one biopic,” Bier said in an interview.
-By focusing on first ladies of disparate experiences and eras, “in a way it puts women’s situation in the world very much in perspective.”
+“It was interesting to me that it wasn’t one biopic” by focusing on first ladies of disparate experiences and eras “in a way it puts women’s situation in the world very much in perspective,” Bier said in an interview.

 “The First Lady,” debuting 9 p.m.
 EDT Sunday, stars Gillian Anderson as Eleanor Roosevelt, Michelle Pfeiffer as Betty Ford and Viola Davis as Michelle Obama.
 Davis was an executive producer for the series, as were showrunner Cathy Schulman and Bier.